 The advent of XBRL Taxonomies was initially seen by some as the way out of the mire, by using the XBRL concept codes (names) directly as the CoA codes, which would then make the generation of XBRL financial statements easy.
 Unfortunately, things didn’t quite work out as hoped, as XBRL is designed to describe the result (the financial statements), not the input data.
 Often there is no direct one to one match between an entity’s GL and the XBRL Taxonomy.
 XBRL Taxonomies do not use double entry concepts or control accounts.
 Thus, attempting to transfer data into an XBRL code based FR system from an entity’s GL would require some operations similar to the manual XBRL tagging that people have to resort to when converting Word or other non-XBRL accounts to XBRL.
 Not very good!
 Charles Hoffman has wondered why accounting software does not use XBRL directly.
 This would seem to be why.
 As far as we know, the apparently tempting option of a pure XBRL “chart” is not used by any real world FR system.

-FR systems that have evolved from last century’s simple 3 then 5 digit code charts have tended to go the first way, with ever more complicated and messy charts.
+FR systems, that have evolved from last century’s simple 3 then 5 digit code charts, have tended to go the first way, with ever more complicated and messy charts.

 The trend in the market for newer systems seems to be towards the second more flexible “marketing driven” option, as the first all-encompassing chart is perceived as being too messy, too difficult, and not “user friendly”.